It's a Vine Life

 Dir.
-Yulene Olaizola, Mexico, no distributor
+Yulene Olaizola, Mexico, Netflix

 There are multiple versions of the Yucatec Mayan myth of the Xtabay.
 A creature in the vein of the Greek Sirens, Xtabay is either a woman whose cruel heart eventually condemns her to life as a demon, or an extant supernatural being who lures men to their death with the promise of sex.
 Yulene Olaizola, writer and director of Tragic Jungle, collapses these two variations and pulls the legend into the 20th-century forests along the Rio Hondo between Mexico and British Honduras (modern-day Belize).

 Olaizola’s camera is subsumed by the forest, which she presents as by turns verdant and treacherous.
 Shots of gum workers—chicleros—suspended high above the ground hacking at trees whose cleaved bark looks like fresh mammalian scars are juxtaposed with lush, sweating foliage and barbed vines that forebodingly twist and curl.
 In this seemingly impenetrable landscape appear Agnes (Indira Andrewin) and her sister Florence (Shantai Obispo) as they flee the white Englishman Agnes was set to marry.
 One iteration of the Xtabay myth features two sisters, one promiscuous and hated by the village, the other celibate and pure.
 Florence represents the former, Agnes the latter as shown in a short scene where Florence seems to be trading sex for safe passage from their male guide.